Quwaysim/notes_to_self/coding_style_guides/android_xml_coding_style_guide.md

 - Only create view ids under following circumstances:
   - When referenced from Java/Kotlin code.
   - When needing to place a constraint against another View that's yet defined.
+  - When giving an outer layout's root view group an id to help with view debugging.